edgedb/easy-edgedb/chapter0/index.md

 # Welcome - Easy EdgeDB

 Welcome to Easy EdgeDB!
-It's an interactive, illustrated textbook designed as a one-stop shop for learning EdgeDB.
+It's an illustrated textbook designed as a one-stop shop for learning EdgeDB.

 ```{eval-rst}
 .. note::